Mildred J. Berryman: Personal life

-In 1924, she fell in love with Edith Mary Chapman and lived in her house (that later became a boarding house for lesbians) until 1928.
+In 1924, Berryman fell in love with Edith Mary Chapman and lived in her house (that later became a boarding house for lesbians) until 1928.
 Around that time, Berryman became a photographer, and, in 1936, had a relationship with "Z".
 In the 40s, she collected and sold minerals specimens from her house and was involved in the Mineralogical Society of Utah and the Women's Benefit Association (W.B.A).